Skip to main content

 Dollar Tree and Family Dollar have accumulated $20.8 million in safety-related penalties across 313 OSHA enforcement actions.
 Inspectors have repeatedly found merchandise blocking exits and walkways, boxes stacked dangerously high, and storerooms in hazardous condition.
 OSHA identified over 300 violations across more than 500 inspections by 2017, and the pattern has continued with a $1.35 million fine in 2023 alone.
 The volume and recurrence of identical violations across hundreds of locations indicates systemic disregard for worker safety.

-Family Dollar subsidiary pleaded guilty and paid $41.475M forfeiture for FDA-regulated products stored in unsanitary conditions.
+Dollar Tree's Family Dollar subsidiary pleaded guilty and paid $41.5M in forfeiture after FDA investigators found FDA-regulated products stored in a distribution center with massive rodent infestation — over 1,000 rodents recovered.

 Wondering what we do invest in?